DisCo-FLoc: Semantic-Free Floorplan Localization via $SE(2)$-Aware Contrastive Disambiguation: Introduction

 \section{Introduction}

-Camera localization is a fundamental problem in computer vision, essential for applications such as robotics \cite{li2024flona,huang2025floor} and augmented reality.
-Due to the complex room layouts and the absence of satellite location signals, visual localization in indoor environments is particularly challenging.
-Traditional localization methods often rely on pre-built 3D models \cite{liu2017efficient,sarlin2019coarse,sattler2016efficient} or extensive image databases \cite{balntas2018relocnet,2017NetVLAD}, which are storage intensive and require substantial maintenance, limiting their scalability to new environments.
-Since a building's floorplans are readily available, long-term persistent, and robust to changes in visual appearance (e.g., furniture rearrangements or lighting variations), visual \textbf{F}loorplan \textbf{Loc}alization (FLoc) has garnered significant attention.
+Camera localization is a fundamental task in computer vision, serving as a prerequisite for various applications including robotics \cite{li2024flona,huang2025floor} and augmented reality.
+Visual localization in indoor environments remains challenging due to complex layouts and the unavailability of satellite signals.
+Conventional methods typically rely on pre-built 3D models \cite{liu2017efficient,sarlin2019coarse,sattler2016efficient} or large-scale image databases \cite{balntas2018relocnet,2017NetVLAD}.
+However, these approaches are storage-intensive and require frequent maintenance, which limits their scalability.
+In contrast, building floorplans provide a persistent and accessible geometric reference that is invariant to appearance changes, such as lighting variations or furniture rearrangements.
+Consequently, visual \textbf{F}loorplan \textbf{L}ocalization (FLoc) \cite{chen2024f3loc} has emerged as a practical alternative for long-term indoor localization.